aleen42/PersonalWiki/summary/docker/en.md

 ```

 - ii.
 Create a text file called `Dockerfile` in te new directory:
 	- A Dockerfile describes the software that is “baked” into an image.
-It isn’t just ingredients tho, it can tell the software what environment to use or what commands to run.
+It isn't just ingredients tho, it can tell the software what environment to use or what commands to run.
 Your recipe is going to be very short.
 	```bash
 $ cd mkdocker
 $ vim Dockerfile
 ```
 - iii.
 Add a line to the text file:
 	- The FROM keyword tells Docker which image your image is based on.
-Whalesay is cute and has the `cowsay` program already, so we’ll start there.
+Whalesay is cute and has the `cowsay` program already, so we'll start there.
 	```txt
 FROM docker/whalesay:latest
 ```